Louis-Ye/FibonacciHeap/README.md

 A library which offers Fibonacci Heap data structure and corresponding operations.<br>

-The interfaces of this library are much like the interfaces of piority queue in STL.<br>
+The interfaces of this library are much like the ones of piority queue in STL.<br>

 Example of how to use:
 ```cpp